kalaksi/lightkeeper/README.md

 # Testing
-`test`-directory contains Vagrantfiles for virtual machines and also matching LightkeeperRM configurations.
+`test-env`-directory contains Vagrantfiles for virtual machines and also matching configurations for testing.
-Use `--config-dir` to load the test configuration.
+You can use `--config-dir` to load the test configuration for manual testing.
 For example, `./target/debug/lightkeeper --config-dir test` if building from source.
+For automatic testing, run `cargo test`.

 # License
 ## Lightkeeper